Create a timeline of all the things you have been up during Lock Down.

 Could you use plastic from the tops of cans of pop?

-Could you make a bubble wand from sticks and string?
+Could you make one using sticks and string?

 Try the touch type game on Purple Mash.
 Simply click on the letter you see in the bubble.